brightcode/smtp-server/README.md

 The user of the protocol handler module (parent or including class) should frame incoming data into lines and pass them to the handler.
 The user should also provide a write method that is used by the handler to return responses.

-The protocol handler includes stub methods which can be overridden by the parent to save or reject the following items: connection ip, authentication credentials, envelope sender, envelope recipient and message.
+The protocol handler includes callback stub methods which can be overridden by the parent to save or reject the following items: connection ip, authentication credentials, envelope sender, envelope recipient and message.

 The protocol handler supports the following SMTP extensions: STARTTLS, AUTH PLAIN, AUTH LOGIN, and PIPELINING.
 STARTTLS is advertised if a start_tls method is provided by the user.
 AUTH is advertised if an authenticate method is provided by the user.

-A socket handler class is provided which further simplifies the implementation on top of a client connection socket.
-It  passes IO to and from the protocol handler.
+A connection handler class is provided which further simplifies the implementation on top of a client connection socket.
+It includes the protocol handler passes IO to and from the handler, so only the necessary callbacks need to be implemented.

 ## Installation